coder71-bd/biriderpro-frontend/README.md

 ## Features

-Foodly is a React app created for selling bikes to customers.
+Biriderpro is a React app created for selling bikes to customers.
 It has an authentication system where a customer can register or sign in to use the website.
 If the user is genearal user then he/she can buy bikes from the website.
-But if the user is admin then he/she will see the admin functionality of the website.
+But if the user is admin then he/she will only see the admin functionality of the website.

-## pages

-- Home: main landing page of the website.
-- Foods: containing all foods to sell.
-- Place order: customer will give the order information here.
-- My order: customer can see his/her ordered food from here.
-- Manage all order: website admin can manage all ordered food from this page.
-- Add Food: website admin can add food to his database from this page.
-- About: About Foodly.
-- 404: A 404 page for non-existing pages.
-- login: customer can login via this page.
-- Register: customer can register via this page.

 ## Contact